This post may contain affiliate links. Please read my disclosure for more information.

 If you are looking for a money-saving challenge, this is the most complete guide you will find.
-These 20-plus challenges will help you save big!
+These 20-plus money challenges for 2021 will help you save big!

 Something I learned when I was a kid is that when you make something a game, even the most mundane task can be fun.
 That’s what is so magical about these money-saving challenges.

 Instead of needing to create a new habit or discipline, doing a challenge makes saving your money so much more fun.

 If you want to kick your savings into high gear, these challenges are where you need to start.
 Read through all of them and pick out the ones that sound the most enjoyable to you.

 You’ll be even more successful if you do these challenges with your family and friends.
 Invite them to save money along with you.

 1. No-Spend Challenge

 The No-Spend Challenge is one of the most popular money saving challenges you will find.
 I wrote a guide to the No-Spend Challenge that lays out how to do it and get the most out of it.